rust-stuco/lectures/week14/concurrency.md

 * In asynchronous programming, operations that cannot complete immediately are _suspended_
 * The thread executing is **not blocked** and can instead run other things
 * When the operation completes, it becomes _unsuspended_ and the thread continues processing it where it left off
-* Something needs to "remember" task state after pausing so it can resume
+* _Note that something will need to "remember" the task's state after pausing so it can resume later_

 ---